yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-036_Repeat_New_Password_Match_Validation.md

 ---

 ## ✅ Expected Result
+- An validation message should be displayed indicating that both passwords must match
 - The system should reject the password confirmation
-- An appropriate validation message should be displayed indicating that both passwords must match